-• School B may be recommended to the Minister for de-designation as the required benchmark zone was not achieved.
+• Further interventions may be required.
+School B, or the school may be recommended to the Minister for de-designation as the required benchmark zone was not achieved.

 Loan Repayment Strategy

 Alberta post-secondary institutions with designated programs must have a documented Loan Repayment Strategy in place that outlines how and when they provide loan information and resources to students receiving student aid.
 It is the educational institution's responsibility to ensure its strategy is effective for the specific needs of its students, and that the strategy and resources they are using are updated annually.